Management

 Troubleshooting and support

 Visit the troubleshooting page for known issues and troubleshooting steps.
-If none of the troubleshooting steps help, please contact support or click on the Support button in the top right of the screen.
+If none of the troubleshooting steps help, please submit a request through the Posit support form or click on the Support button in the navigation header.